matejhustava/fitness_clubs/README.md

 This project lists available fitness clubs and their addresses using data from API.
 It allows user to search for given club.
-It allows user to show found clubs on a map.
+It allows the user to display found clubs on a map, with the address in a marker popup after clicking on the marker.

 ## Available Scripts